ellemenno/loomtasks/README.md

 If you are looking for more detail on any of the tasks, use `rake help`, e.g. `rake help test`.

-The [Programming Pages][programming-pages] template is not packaged with loomtasks releases.
-Running the `docs:install_template` task will download it from GitHub and extract it into your project.
+The [Programming Pages][programming-pages] theme is not packaged with loomtasks releases; it is leveraged via the `remote_theme` plugin for Jekyll.
+This is compatible with Github Pages.

 The Rake tasks are defined with dependencies and modification triggers, so you can just run `rake test` every time you edit a source file, and the library and test app will be rebuilt as needed automatically.